japanoise/mined/README.md

 ## differences

-For the full gory details, check out mined-diff.
+For the full gory details, check out mined-diff, which is the minimum necessary change to get it to compile.
 The short version is:

 - Expand `_PROTOTYPE` macro inline.
 I actually hate this macro, it's the bane of my existance.
 Just write it out properly ffs!
 If you're really writing ancient